-- EXTREMELY RIGID – Weight limit of up to 350 lbs on the water.
+- EXTREMELY RIGID – Weight limit of up to 300 lbs on the water.
 When fully inflated, it feels very similar to a hard board (can be inflated up to 15 PSI -but is stiff and ready to ride at 10 PSI) This board will feel very stable on the water.
 When standing on the board, it will feel as if you are on a real hardboard instead of an inflatable one.

 - HIGHLY DURABLE – This inflatable board is made of a high-quality military-grade PVC material and drop-stitch construction.
-Never worry again about dings and board cracks..
+Never worry again about dings and rips in your board.

 - PACKAGE DEAL – Includes board, pump, and 3-piece adjustable aluminum paddle, detachable fin, and carrying straps that make it easy to carry from place to place.

 - 2-YEAR WARRANTY – 2-year manufacturers warranty which covers everything outside of normal wear & tear.

 Bottom line: The Tower Adventurer is great for beginner paddlers or avid paddlers needing a convenient solution if you cannot have a hardboard.
-Not only is the Tower Adventurer inflatable stand up paddle board one of, if not THE, best looking inflatable SUP on the market, at 6″ thick, it represents a giant leap forward in inflatable SUP rigidity, which makes all the difference in the world.
-Finally, with the introduction of the Tower Adventurer, an inflatable SUP is not only a viable option, it may be a better option than EPS/Epoxy boards for anyone that doesn’t live right by the surf!
-Package includes hand pump & 3-piece adjustable paddle.
+Not only is the Tower Adventurer inflatable stand up paddleboard one of, if not THE, best looking inflatable SUP on the market, at 6″ thick, but it also represents a giant leap forward in inflatable SUP rigidity.

 What You Need To Know Before Buying

-In regards to the included pump – The pressure gauge on pump may not register right away.
-Unless you are using a pump other than the one that they have provided in the package, you do not have to worry about over-inflating the board.
+In regards to the included pump – The pressure gauge on the pump may not register right away.
+Unless you are using a pump other than the one that they have provided in the package, you do not have to worry about over-inflating the board at all.

 More About The Tower Adventurer

-Before you make your final decision on whether or not to buy this iSUP, let me take a moment to answer some of the most common questions that you might have about it.
+Before you make your final decision on whether or not to buy this iSUP, let me take a moment to answer some of the most common questions that you might have about the tower adventurer.
 Keep reading to learn more.

 How heavy is this when inflated?
 Would an ocean wind/breeze blow this board away?

-Can you ad a seat to the Tower Adventurer iSUP?
+Can you add a seat to the Tower Adventurer iSUP?

 Yes, you definitely can!
 A lot of paddlers separately buy seat attachments for their boards.
 You can buy d-rings if the seat doesn’t come with any, and install the d-rings on the sides of the board to easily attach and detach the seat.
 A lot of people use inflatable boards for fishing–because of their weight capacities–or for paddling like a kayak/canoe–because of the board’s stability.

 I’ve used it at 11 psi and works well.
-Pumps up fast, maybe 60-90 seconds.
-Used the board in ocean surf as well, won’t carve like a rigid but still super fun, durable great all around board.
-Overall, it takes about 10 minutes to fill the board.
+The board pumps up fast and only takes 60-90 seconds.
+I have used the board in ocean surf as well; it won’t carve like a rigid but still super fun, durable, and great all-around board.
 The pump gauge takes a while to register the pressure.
 It does get harder to pump towards the end.
 I’ve used it several times at our lake home without having to reinflate each time…it holds its air very well.

 It’s about 32″ wide at its widest point.
 I took it to Hawaii and Florida last year on vacation.
 It was easy to travel with, And blown up, it’s as hard as my solid board.
 Here are the full specs on it: